-- A. Under the Code of Student Conduct, the Vice President for Student Affairs, the Assistant Dean for Student Affairs, or designee may impose restrictions and/or separate a student from the community pending the scheduling of a conference and/or hearing on alleged violation(s) of the Code of Student Conduct when a student represents a threat of serious harm to self or others, is facing allegations of serious criminal activity, to preserve the integrity of an investigation, to preserve College property and/or to prevent disruption of, or interference with, the normal operations of the College.
-Interim actions can include separation from the institution, removal from housing, and/or restrictions on participation in the community pending the scheduling of a conduct conference or hearing on alleged violation(s) of the Code of Student Conduct. - B. During an Interim Suspension, students may be denied access to the residence facilities and/or to the campus (including classes) and/or all other College activities or privileges for which the student might otherwise be eligible, as the Vice President for Student Affairs, the Assistant Dean for Student Affairs or designee may determine to be appropriate. - C. Whenever interim action is imposed, the Office of Student Conduct will convene a conference/hearing at the earliest possible time.
+- A. Under the Code of Student Conduct, the Vice President for Student Affairs, the Assistant Dean for Student Affairs, or designee may impose restrictions and/or separate a student from the community pending the scheduling of a conference and/or hearing on alleged violation(s) of the Code of Student Conduct when a student represents a threat of serious harm to self or others, is facing allegations of serious criminal activity, to preserve the integrity of an investigation, to preserve College property and/or to prevent disruption of, or interference with, the normal operations of the College, and/or to protect the welfare of the community during the public health emergency.
+Interim actions may include, but are not limited to, separation from the institution, removal from housing, and/or restrictions on participation in the community pending the scheduling of a conduct conference or hearing on alleged violation(s) of the Code of Student Conduct. - B. During an Interim Suspension, students may be denied access to the residence facilities and/or to the campus (including classes) and/or all other College activities or privileges for which the student might otherwise be eligible, as the Vice President for Student Affairs, the Assistant Dean for Student Affairs or designee may determine to be appropriate. - C. Whenever interim action is imposed, the Office of Student Conduct will convene a conference/hearing at the earliest possible time.
 The interim sanction may remain in effect until a final decision has been reached, including any appropriate appeals process, at the discretion of the Vice President for Student Affairs, the Assistant Dean for Student Affairs or designee.